By Robert Bartley, CFP™, CPA (and Joanne Tackes)

 When considering the timing of income and deductions, think about two years minimum.
 It is generally sound planning to defer income until next year and accelerate deductions into this year.
 However, if you anticipate your income will be substantially higher next year, the opposite would be true.

-If you are a form W-2 employee, you may have the ability to defer a year-end bonus or commission to next year.
+If you are a W-2 employee, you may have the ability to defer a year-end bonus or commission to next year.
 If you are self-employed, consider invoicing late in December to defer receipts until next year.

 The decision to hold or sell a security is based on many factors including the long-term quality of the security and how it fits into your overall investment strategy.
 Once the decision has been made to sell a security, consider the tax impact of selling now vs. at some point in the future.